loka27e-nsm/calculator-learn/README.md

 # Calculator
 _This project is a work in progress and may not function as intended_

+_Details on the creation of this work can be found [here](https://github.com/loka27e-nsm/calculator-learn/wiki)_

 ## How to access

 Navigate to terminal directoru